Surveys Research: Confidence Intervals and Levels

 - Sample Size: Generally speaking, larger samples deliver data that truly reflect the target population.
 A wide confidence interval is indicative of less confidence in the data because there is a greater margin for error.
 A wide confidence interval is like hedging your bets.
 Although there is a relationship between the confidence interval and sample size, it is not a linear relationship.
 A researcher cannot cut a confidence level in half by doubling the sample size.

-- It is good to remember that outliers (data that is on the far ends, or tails, of the normal curve) are more likely to occur at about the same rate in the population as they do in a sample—there is less variability here because there is lower frequency.
+- Be Aware of Outliers: It is good to remember that outliers (data that is on the far ends, or tails, of the normal curve) are more likely to occur at about the same rate in the population as they do in a sample — there is less variability here because there is lower frequency.
 (Consider how the balls in a Galton Box tend to stack up in the middle at the Pacific Science Center exhibit?
 Only a few balls bounce off into the tails.)
 For this reason, it is easier to be confident of the frequency of extreme answers.

 Creative Research Systems points out that: